All inquires and demos <a href="http://www.bakerstreetrecordings.com/contact/">HERE</a>

 As Sherlock Holmes would have no doubt have said to his sidekick, “Baker Street Recordings are mighty spiffing, it’s elementary my dear Watson”

-Tracks and playlists liked by Baker Street Recordings
+Users who are followed by Baker Street Recordings